dylan-kuo/dylan-kuo.github.io/_posts/2022-05-05-data-engineering-youtube-channel.md

 {% include elements/video.html id="JXx6iN7MKw8" %}

 [Shashank Mishra](https://www.linkedin.com/in/shashank219/) is a data engineer based out of India (ex-Amazon, ex-McKinsey).
-One day I found his by bumping into one of his interview video with other data enginner.
+One day I found him by bumping into one of his interview video with another data enginner.
 I really like his interview video so that I can learn from others to make sure I am on the right track as for the data engineering career.

-I also like Shashank sharing *a lot of* learning resources regarding the sql, database, python, cloud, cron jobs, and anything that's related to data engineering.
-You can also follow his roadmap, it's helpful.
+I also like Shashank sharing a lot of learning resources regarding sql, database, python, cloud, cron jobs, and all the stuff that's related to data engineering.
+You can also follow his roadmap, it would be very helpful.

 ## Darshil Parmar

 {% include elements/video.html id="AS2EyYK4x_Q" %}

 [Darshil Parmar](https://www.linkedin.com/in/darshil-parmar/) is kind of new to me but I think his [youtube channel](https://www.youtube.com/channel/UCChmJrVa8kDg05JfCmxpLRw) also has a lot of leanrning resources, interviews, and tips on technical interview.
+I am expecting to see more contents from him.

-## JOMA TECH (BONUS!)
+## JOMA TECH (Wait..
+BONUS!!)

 {% include elements/video.html id="vmYaAzbv9xk" %}